Access Design Services

 Package Quote: If the system is very important, you may opt for a complete upgrade and modernization package.
 This can include some of the items listed below.
 Note that many of the items involve known solutions in my VBA code "toolbox" that I can just drop in, but since the implementation often involves a variable number of objects, so there is no fixed price for the modernization and upgrade package.
 And, most elements are optional.
 Here is a full list of things possible and recommendations depend on future considerations:

 1. Super-Decompilation: Every MS Access Database I've seen (even my own) gets some elements of corruption.
 It creeps in unnoticed over time, but like a crack in a bridge beam, it's bound to cause issues.
-There are some well-known techniques to fix them such as the built-in MS Access command "Compact and Repair".
+To really decompile completely, I create a new file and import all the objects (forms, code, queries, etec.) into the new database container.
+This forces a complete decompile and when a recompile is done, every issue is exposed.
+There are some other, well-known techniques to fix them such as the built-in MS Access command "Compact and Repair".
 But we've learned, and so has the professional community, that this doesn't fix deep-rooted compilation issues.
-Until I learned better, I assumed this decompile/decompile method would fix and uncover all issues, but it doesn't.
-I got a clue from Microsoft back in 1995 when I called support (back when Microsoft still offered free, US-Based support.
+There is also a trick whereby the application is opened with the command line switch to decompile is used.
+And, until I learned better, I assumed this decompile/decompile method would fix and uncover all issues, but it doesn't.
+I got a clue from Microsoft back in 1995 when I called support (back when Microsoft still offered free, US-Based support).
 I had a corruption issue and the engineer told me to try moving all objects into a new database container.
 Ever since then, when I got stuck, and the decompile/compile technique didn't help, I'd try this and sure enough, I'd find out why things weren't working as expected.
 The other thing this trick does is force a super-decompilation and it uncovers deep problems, the fixing of which demands following a very strict syntax usage for the latest version of Access.
-Otherwise, sometimes the old legacy code will work, until one has to modify it and then it breaks.
+Sometimes the old legacy code will work, until one has to modify it and then it breaks.
 This lets me find and fix everything in one fell swoop.
 It doesn't sound sexy and it doesn't actually change anything obvious.
 Consider it a filter and lube change.

 2. Error Trapping and Protect Users from unintelligible error messages: Every professional developer understands the importance of error trapping in code.
 Otherwise, weird messages pop-up to users.
 Worse, in many cases the system will just crash and Access will close right in the middle of whatever you were doing.
 Personally, I use it in development to debug issues so error messages never happen, a circular thing.
 There are other usages of error trapping such as handling expected errors and I use that when needed.
 But at a minimum, my philosophy is to insert at least basic error handling into the code for every procedure and function.
 While recommended, many developers don't do it.
 But I do it since everything I've overhauled should be bulletproof.
 It doesn't take long, the time dependent on the amount of code, and it doesn't hurt anything if unneeded.
 Consider it analogous making sure the filter and drain bolt are tightened to the correct torque.